huangnengCSU/compleasm/README.md

   -l, --lineage              Specify the name of the BUSCO lineage to be used. (e.g. eukaryota, primates, saccharomycetes etc.)
   -L, --library_path         Folder path to download lineages or already downloaded lineages.
                              If not specified, a folder named "mb_downloads" will be created on the current running path by default to store the downloaded lineage files.
-  -m, --mode                 The mode of evaluation. default is fast.
+  -m, --mode                 The mode of evaluation.
+Default mode is fast.
                              lite:  Without using hmmsearch to filtering protein alignment.
 Fastest but may overestimate completeness.
-                             fast:  Using hmmsearch on the best candidate protein alignment to purify the miniprot alignment.
+                             fast:  Using hmmsearch on the at most three best candidate predicted proteins to purify the miniprot alignment.
 Fast and accurate.
-                             busco: Using hmmsearch on all candidate protein alignment to purify the miniprot alignment.
+                             busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment.
 Slow but most accurate.
   --specified_contigs        Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
 If not specified, all contigs will be evaluated.
   --miniprot_execute_path    Path to miniprot executable file.
                              If not specified, minibusco will search for miniprot in the directory where minibusco.py is located, the current execution directory, and system environment variables.